 The Newar community would have several festivals and occasions throughout the year and they would include various food items in their feast.
 Meat food items were an integral part of those feasts.

-Dashain is the biggest festival in Nepal in which people sacrifice animals in the name of goddess Durga till date.
+Dashain is the biggest festival in Nepal in which people sacrifice animals in the name of the goddess Durga till date.
 Gadhimai puja also involves sacrificing hundreds of buffalos.

 Similarly, Brahmin people didn’t even touch meat in those times.
 But the time has changed.
-People of all castes and religions are vegetarian and non-vegetarian according to their preference.
+People of all castes and religions are vegetarian and non-vegetarian according to their preferences.
 It is not a traditional thing nowadays.